Basil0X7/pac-man/README.md

 It is a road or a path through which Pac-Man and the ghosts can walk. \
 It is numbers that you,through the pygame library, convert each number to either a line, a quarter circle, or an big and small pellets.

+# fanctions

+### check_collisions

+- its let pac-man eat small pilets and big one
+- if pac-man eat big pilets its turns up to monster and can eat ghosts

+### draw_misc

+- draw score
+- if you eat big pilets its give you blue circle to let you now you are monster now
+- draw lives icone

+### draw_board

+- draw evry pilets small one and big one (add andreo tat here)
+- draw evry line and corners

+### draw_player

+- draw player in evry direction he go to (up, down, left, right)

+### check_position

+- know the direction for the player

+### move_player

+- when player take direction up for exaple this function let player move in that direction if it can be

+### get_targets

+- let player thake the portels in the board
+- let ghost target be the player if thay are alive and the plyer is not monster
+- let ghost runaway from player if he is a monster if thay are not eaten
+- let ghost go to the box if thay are have eaten from monster

 # ghost class

 It was the hardest part, as I am still a beginner in pygame and games in general (im a gamer by the way), \